adamspd/django-appointment/docs/utils/session.md

 ### Handling Email Operations:

-- **handle_existing_email(request, client_data, appointment_data, appointment_request_id, id_request)**:
+- **login_or_create_user_by_mail(request, client_data, appointment_data, appointment_request_id, id_request)**:
-  - Manages the scenario when the email already exists in the database.
-This function sends a verification email to the existing user and redirects the client to enter the verification code.
+  - Called when an unauthenticated user submit an appointment request.
+If the provided email is not the database, a new account is created.
+In both cases, a verification code email is sent and the client is redirected to the verification page.

 - **handle_email_change(request, user, email)**:
   - Manages email changes by sending a verification email to the new email and handling session data accordingly.